Setup Multinode Elasticsearch 8.x Cluster

 sudo systemctl start elasticsearch.service

-DO NOT start Elasticsearch service yet.
+DO NOT start Elasticsearch service yet!

-Configure Elasticsearch 8.x on Node 01
+Configure Elasticsearch 8.x

-Open the Elasticsearch configuration file for editing on Node 01;
+Open the Elasticsearch configuration file for editing;

 vim /etc/elasticsearch/elasticsearch.yml

-Set the Name of the Cluster
+Set the Name of the Cluster on All Cluster Nodes

-Set the name of the cluster;
+Optionally set the name of the cluster on each Node;

 # ---------------------------------- Cluster -----------------------------------